chrMenzel/CarND-Behavioral-Cloning/writeup_report.md

 I had no success to capture good driving behavior, neither with mouse nor with the arrow keys.
 So I only used the sample data provided by Udacity.
 To augment the data set, I also flipped images and angles (see above).

+Here is an example of a normal image and a flipped image:
+[//]: # (Image References)

+[image1]: ./examples/Original.jpg "Normal Image"
+[image2]: ./examples/Flipped.png "Flipped Image"

 After the collection process, I had  I had 48.216 images and steering angles.
 I finally shuffled the data set and put 20% of the data into a validation set.